 Next up is the “Other Fellowships Applied for” section

 Fortunately, The Equal Justice Works Fellowship application is due on September 20 the same as the Shaffer and Bank of America Foundation fellowships, and is largely made up of the same components of a Shaffer application but with some extra essay questions.
 (See a sample EJW application here.)
 If you’re applying for Shaffer, at a minimum, plan to apply for EJW if possible.
 Not all organizations are willing to sponsor candidates for both EJW and NDLS fellowships but if your organization is, try and apply for EJW as well.
-By virtue of applying to Shaffer, you will have the important bones of the application in place; host organization, letters of recommendation, and a project in place.
-Just answer a few extra questions and boom- you have another job application out there and can feel more confident about your Shaffer application because you will be able to say you’re applying to other fellowships instead of just relying on the Notre Dame specific opportunities.
+By virtue of applying to Shaffer, you will have the important bones of the application in place; host organization, letters of recommendation, and a project.
+Just answer the extra questions, particularly pertaining to metrics and you have another job application out there and can feel more confident about your Shaffer application because you will be able to say you’re applying to other fellowships instead of just relying on the Notre Dame specific opportunities.

 The Skadden fellowship is due on September 16.
 If you can complete the components of that application in time, try to do so.
 Again, you have the bones in place so you might as well.